vimercati-samir/react-progress-stepper/README.md

 | `text`   | String | Customize text |

 #### StepTitle
-StepTitle comes with no property, you can easily customize it by simply putting some text inside of it.
+StepTitle comes with no property, you can pass text as children.

 #### StepStatus